 If you prefer to drive your own vehicle, you can easily rent a car (starting around 1,200 THB or 35 USD per day) or a motorbike and explore on your terms.

 The Old City, which is bounded by the square moat, is also very easy to walk or rent a bicycle (for about 50 baht a day).
 It’s pretty effortless to hail a songthaew (a red truck taxi) or take an Uber.
-Get 50 THB off your first three rides when you download the Uber app, register, and use promo code: tielandtothailandsue (or just sign up with here).
+Get 50 THB off your first two rides when you download the Uber app, register, and use promo code: tielandtothailandsue (or just sign up with here).

 Guesthouses and Hotels in Chiang Mai